National Water Reform

 This draft report was released on 15 September 2017.

-You are invited to examine the draft report and to make written submissions by Thursday 19 October 2017.
+You were invited to examine the draft report and to make written submissions by 19 October 2017.

-The final report is expected to be handed to the Australian Government by 31 December 2017.
+The final report will be handed to the Australian Government by 31 December 2017.

 Download the overview